gritholdings/grit-one-sdk-python/README.md

 ## Troubleshooting
 ### CSS classes not being applied from Tailwind CSS
-* This error is due to Tailwind not finding any classes to scan in what it 'thinks' is your HTML code directories.
+Option 1: This error is due to Tailwind not finding any classes to scan in what it 'thinks' is your HTML code directories.
 To fix, run:
 ```
 ./scripts/install.sh
 ```

-* Browser may not refresh properly.
+Option 2: Browser may not refresh properly.
 In Chrome, do `command + shift + r` for hard reload.
+Option 3: Sometimes class change is not being detected.
+To fix this:
+1. Remove the problematic tailwind classname
+2. Run `Run With Install`
+3. Re-add the problematic tailwind classname
+4. Run `Run With Install`
+5. Now, the css should be applied correctly